Frequently Asked Questions

 At Sunset Legal LLP we believe in transparent fees.
 This is why we have the cost of our most common plans and documents published on our website at www.sunset.legal/pricing.

-In general, expect to spend at least $2000-$2500 for a plan involving a revocable living trust.
+In general, expect to spend at least $3000-$4000 for a comprehensive plan involving a revocable living trust at Sunset Legal.
 We are not the cheapest firm on the market, but we are not the most expensive, either.
 We know the value that we provide and are firm on our prices.
 Scenarios that require more complex drafting can cost upwards of $5,000, but that is rare.

 We strongly believe in committing to up-front flat fees so our clients can better prepare for the cost.
 We will fully disclose what it will cost for the plan we recommend by the end of our first in-person consultation, before any commitment from you.